pureinsights/discovery-cli/USER.md

 ```

 ###### Delete
 `delete` is the command used to delete Discovery Core's credentials.
-The user must send a name or UUID to get a specific credential.
+The user must send a name or UUID to delete a specific credential.

 Usage: `discovery core credential delete [flags] <arg>`